huggingface/leaderboards/docs/source/en/open_llm_leaderboard/faq.md

 ## Additional information

-**Q: What does “Show only maintainer's choice” button do?**
+**Q: What does “Only Official Providers” button do?**

-A: This button in the 'Hide models' section filters and displays models from a curated list of trusted and high-quality model providers.
+A: This button filters and displays models from a curated list of trusted and high-quality model providers.
 We have introduced it to help users easily identify and choose top-tier models.
 The current set of trusted authors includes well-known names such as EleutherAI, CohereForAI, MistralAI and many others.
+The dataset is available [here](https://huggingface.co/datasets/open-llm-leaderboard/official-providers).

 **Q: How can I view raw scores for each evaluation?**

 A: The Leaderboard displays normalized scores by default to provide a fair comparison.
 Normalization adjusts scores so that the lower bound corresponds to the score of a random baseline, ensuring a fairer average.
-To view the non-normalized values, use the "Raw" buttons in the "Select Column to Display" section.
+To view the non-normalized values, go to "table options", "Score Display", and click "Raw".

 **Q: How are model categories differentiated?**